Working Children Call for Action by Different Groups of People

 Employers should treat children with dignity and respect.
 That includes refraining from scolding, ahouting, humiliating, beating or pressuring them.
 There are a few working conditions the children wish for:

-- no long hours
+- reasonable working hours

 - sufficient breaks and time off to rest, play and study